Avian influenza (bird flu)

 Poultry shows

-Poultry shows are still able to operate outside control and restricted areas.
+Poultry shows are still able to operate outside control areas.
 Biosecurity plans and hygiene practices are strongly encouraged.

-Do not move poultry or poultry products including eggs, feathers and meat from a control or restricted area to attend poultry shows.
-Also, do not move them from shows into a control or restricted area.
+Do not move poultry or poultry products including eggs, feathers and meat from a control area to attend poultry shows.
+Also, do not move them from shows into a control area.

 About avian influenza

-Avian influenza, commonly referred to as ‘bird flu,' is a highly contagious viral infection of birds.
-Severe cases of bird flu can lead to serious symptoms and sudden dealth in domestic poultry, affecting all birds.
+Avian influenza, commonly referred to as ‘bird flu', is a highly contagious viral infection of birds.
+Severe cases of bird flu can lead to serious symptoms and sudden death in domestic poultry, affecting all birds.

 Mild avian flu from low pathogenic viruses may not have symptoms in poultry.
 It can be difficult to detect in some birds.
 Despite this, it can still result in some deaths.